 Home»Trade Compliance» South Koreas New Export Control Regulations for Russia and Belarus Come into Effect

-A key focus of these control measures is restrictions on automobile exports to Russia and Belarus, particularly mid-to-large passenger vehicles with engine displacements exceeding 2.0 liters.
-This new regulation will replace the previous control measure based on an export value exceeding $50,000.
-Since South Koreas automobile exports to Russia mainly consist of used vehicles, the implementation of the new regulation will undoubtedly have a significant impact on South Koreas used vehicle exports to Russia.
-According to statistics from the Korea International Trade Association, South Koreas used vehicle exports to Russia surged by over 700% year-on-year in 2022, reaching 19,628 units.
-However, the new export control policy means South Korea will, in principle, be prohibited from exporting mid-sized and larger vehicles to Russia and Belarus.
+A key focus of this round of control measures is the restriction on automobile exports to Russia and Belarus, particularly medium and large passenger vehicles with engine displacements exceeding 2.0 liters.
+This new regulation will replace the previous control measures based on the "over $50,000" threshold for vehicle export value.
+Given that South Korea's automobile exports to Russia primarily consist of used cars, the implementation of this new rule is expected to significantly impact South Korea's used car exports to Russia.
+According to statistics from the Korea International Trade Association, South Korea's used car exports to Russia surged by over 700% year-on-year in 2022, reaching 19,628 units.
+However, the new export control policy means that South Korea will, in principle, be prohibited from exporting medium-sized or larger vehicles to Russia and Belarus.

 After this new addition, 741 items are subject to export restrictions on Russia and Belarus, mainly in the following categories: